NodeppOficial/nodepp-slory/README.md

 # NODEPP-SLORY

-A DDoN Service Slowloris algorithm using Nodepp.
+A DDoS Service Slowloris algorithm using Nodepp.

 ## Dependencies